ansys/pymotorcad/doc/source/user_guide/matlab_scripting.rst

 By default, MATLAB selects the version of Python based on the system path.
 To view the system path in MATLAB, use the :code:`getenv('path')` command.
-To check which version of Python MATLAB is using, call the :code:`pyenv` function in MATLAB.
+To see which version of Python MATLAB is using, call the :code:`pyenv` function in MATLAB.

 .. code:: matlab

     pe = pyenv;
     pe.Version

-For example, if version Python version 3.10 is installed and added to path, MATLAB will output:
+For example, if version Python version 3.10 is installed and added to path, MATLAB outputs:

 .. code:: text